A simple morning thrifty Valentine’s Day celebration from our sunroom with a rose bouquet, breakfast treats, and champagne to celebrate love.

 Kim has the most adorable and collected coastal cottage in the Pacific Northwest.
 And her summer gardens are amazing showcased by a greenhouse you will not want to miss!

 Roses are such a beautiful symbol of Valentine’s Day.
 I picked these up at our local supermarket and displayed them in one of my mother’s bud vases.

-A Vintage glass candlestick and an old candle from the home represent peace and hygge to me.
+A vintage glass candlestick and an old candle from the home represent peace and hygge to me.
 Maine blueberry muffins are always a favorite around here.

-A thrifted set of pink glasses and a pitcher that I found thrifting for $18 are perfect on my parent’s old trunk that I am using temporarily until I can find a nice coffee table for this room.
+A thrifted set of pink glasses and a pitcher that I found thrifting for $18 are perfect on my parent’s old trunk that I am using temporarily until I can find a nice coffee table for this space.

 Two photos are hanging on the right.
-The top one is of my mother at about 3 years old taken in 1927 on Nubble road, Maine before any homes existed there.
+The top one is of my mother, at about 3 years old, taken in 1927 on Nubble Road, Maine before any homes existed there.
 My grandfather built the first home on this coastal Maine peninsula in the early 1920s.
-Today there’s barely any land left here, unfortunately.
-The bottom photo is of myself at about the same age looking for seashells on the rocks of the Nubble Light House, Maine in about 1971.
+Today, there’s barely any land left here, unfortunately.
+The bottom photo is of myself at about the same age, looking for seashells on the rocks of the Nubble Light House, Maine, in about 1971.

 The antique plates are part of a pink, white, and gold set that my mother collected over the years.

-A very simple thrifty morning breakfast is all we will be doing to celebrate Valentine’s Day this year.
-Wishing you the very best day friends!
+A very simple, thrifty morning breakfast is all we will be doing to celebrate Valentine’s Day this year.
+Wishing you the very best day, friends!

-I’m so glad you dropped by today friend, and if you are new to my blog, welcome!
-I hope you enjoyed your visit with us here today at our home in coastal Maine.
-Please join me as a regular here at Dabbling & Decorating by signing up for my newsletter below and never miss an update!
+I’m so glad you dropped by, and if you are new to my blog, welcome!
+I hope you enjoyed your visit with us here today at our Home in Coastal Maine.